pazams/go-for-javascript-developers/README.md

 	return fetchResult{"A data", nil}
 }
 ```
-If the caller wants to be blocked, then he can just the function
+If the caller wants to be blocked, then he can just call the function
 ```Go
 	a := fetchA()
 ```
-If the caller does not want to be blocked, then he could run the function inside a goroutine:
+If the caller does not want to be blocked, then he could call the function inside a goroutine:
 ```Go
 	aChan := make(chan fetchResult, 0)
 	go func(c chan fetchResult) {